Environmental Protection Agency (EPA).

 EPA encourages states and tribes to maintain public record information, Start Printed Page 65741including data on institutional controls, on a long term basis (more than one year) for sites at which a response action has been completed.
 Subject to EPA regional office approval, states or tribes may include development and operation of systems that ensure long term maintenance of the public record, including information on institutional controls (such as ensuring the entity responsible for oversight, monitoring, and/or maintenance of the institutional and engineering controls is implementing those activities) in their work plans.

 VII.
 Use of Funding

 Section 128(a)(1)(B) describes the eligible uses of cooperative agreement funds by states and tribes.
 In general, a state or tribe may use funding to “establish or enhance” its response program.
-Specifically, a state or tribe may use cooperative agreement funds to build response programs that include the four elements outline in section 128(a)(2).
+Specifically, a state or tribe may use cooperative agreement funds to build response programs that includes the four elements outline in section 128(a)(2).
 Eligible activities include, but are not limited to, the following:

 - Developing legislation, regulations, procedures, ordinances, guidance, etc. that establish or enhance the administrative and legal structure of a response program;